beneath-hq/beneath/docs/contributing/02-development-environment.md

 ### Run Postgres

-We suggest you install https://postgresapp.com/ and run it in the background.
+- We suggest you install https://postgresapp.com/ and run it in the background.
 It's useful to keep an open `psql` terminal tab to query the database directly.
+- Optionally, on Macs, we like using Postico, which you can find here: https://eggerapps.at/postico/

+### Install Google Cloud SDK

+Follow this tutorial https://cloud.google.com/sdk/docs/downloads-interactive, but first read this: It creates a folder in the directory from which you run the install commands, so make sure you're in a folder where you won't delete it by accident (probably home or documents).

+Check that everything installed correctly and that you're in the `beneathcrypto` Google Cloud project by running `gcloud projects list` (in a new tab).
+You might also want to check out your `~/.bash_profile` to make sure it configured your `PATH` correctly.

 ### Run Cloud Pubsub emulator